 *Please note that all tours are free and are available on a first-come, first-served basis.

-White House: Reserved, self-guided tours of the White House are approved on a first-come, first-served basis and require at least two months of advance notice to complete background checks on all guests.
+White House: Reserved, self-guided tours of the White House are approved on a first-come, first-served basis and require at least three months of advance notice to complete background checks on all guests.
 White House tour availability can be extremely limited.
 All guests ages 14 and above will be required to submit name, date of birth, Social Security number, and country of citizenship.
 Guests under the age of 14 will be required to submit name, date of birth, and country of citizenship.
 After your group’s security information is submitted, the White House will then process the tour requests and contact our office approximately one to two weeks prior to your visit to let us know whether or not the White House has space to accommodate your request.
 Our tour coordinator will contact you regarding the status of your request at that time.